-A Comparative Study of Financing for the MTA and Other Transit Properties, January 1997
+A Comparative Study of Financing for the MTA and Other Transit Properties, January 1997 the agency's operations.
+This would be similar to California's initiatives.

 New York State should provide more direct aid and support the agency at a level similar to how other states fund their chief public transportation systems.
 Indirect approaches to generating more funds are through some form of new or increased taxes: